Coverage for src/gwtransport/diffusion.py: 57%

 22

-23 This function represents a forward operation (equivalent to convolution).
+23 This function represents infiltration to extraction modeling (equivalent to convolution).

 24